-Any adult over the age of 18 may file a petition for court-ordered treatment of a person if the petitioner believes, in good faith, that the person has a mental illness and is in need of court ordered involuntary treatment consistent with the criteria of this statute.
+1. Any adult over the age of 18 should be able to file a petition for court-ordered treatment of a person if the petitioner believes, in good faith, that the person has a mental illness and is in need of court ordered involuntary treatment consistent with the criteria of this statute.